 - Prepare buttercream while cake cools.

 - Level off cake and assemble, making sure to place icing in between cake layers and smooth around the cake entirely.
-Cover in desired fondant colour (I went with brown, and then did a green layer for the grass/bushes.)
+Cover in desired fondant color (I went with brown, and then did a green layer for the grass/bushes.)
 Roll out brown "rocks" to cover trim (went random in shape and size as no two rocks are the same!)

-- Make your rice kripies as usual (I left out the butter.)
+- Make your rice krispies as usual (I left out the butter.)
 Grab and shape into a T shape (I did this in two parts.)
 Stick a dowel through the middle or work around the dowel, but just remember to place it inside AND trim it to size so you have enough to stick into the actual cake.
 Place into refrigerator to harden.